Tired of spending so much money for organic produce, Eileen and I decided to finally start our own garden.

 Our DIY planter box has stood up strong through all sorts of severe weather, and still looks the same as the day I put it outside.
 We had no issues with critters of any kind, and we got to use nutrient-rich organic soil.
 We later went on to create a DIY rain barrel to water our garden – which has helped our green goals.

-In total, I spent around $50 for the cedar planks and natural stain.
+In total, I spent around $50 for the cedar planks and natural stain for the planter table project.

 The rest of the materials (mostly 2 x 4s, deck stain and pocket hole screws) were lying around my garage from previous projects.